The Return Stacking How-To Guide

 Case Study 3A: Adding a Capital Efficient Fund with Alternatives Exposure

-One straightforward way to include certain alternatives is to utilize strategies that pre-package capital efficient alternatives on top of core stock or bond exposures, such as Strategy 2 (100% Equities / 100% Alternatives), Strategy 3 (100% Fixed Income / 100% Alternatives), or a combination thereof.
+One straightforward way to include certain alternatives is to utilize strategies that pre-package capital-efficient alternatives on top of core stock or bond exposures, such as Strategy 2 (100% Equities / 100% Alternatives), Strategy 3 (100% Fixed Income / 100% Alternatives), or a combination thereof.
+These strategies employ the concept of portable alpha by overlaying alternative investments onto beta exposures, enhancing portfolio efficiency.

 Figure 6: Adding Alternative Exposure Through Pre-Packaged Return Stack – Portfolio Allocation